-Your troop can have Scouts helping at local places of worship on Scout Sunday.
+• Your troop can have Scouts helping at local places of worship.
 This supports community service, Duty to God and doing a Good Turn Daily.
 Have a booth or a table set up and allow people to meet the Scouts and their leaders.
 Invite them to join your troop.
+Recruitment materials are available for places of worship.